Sewing with Knits Tips and FAQ

-It’s Gina and I’m back again today to go over some fabric and pattern basics!
+It’s Gina and I’m back again today to talk about how to sew with knits!
 There are a lot of options out there which can make it tricky to pick the perfect knit fabric for your pattern.
 It helps to know a bit about the different types of knits, so can you identify them and be sure to get the best option for the pattern you are sewing.
-Make sure and scroll to the bottom to see the live video replay talking about the different fabrics.
+Make sure and scroll to the bottom to see the live video replay talking about the different knit fabric types.

 When sewing a garment, the pattern should tell you the recommended fabric type as well as the needed amount of stretch.
 Too little stretch, and the fit will be uncomfortable at best.
 Too much stretch, and you won’t have the structure the pattern requires.

 Cotton Lycra/ Spandex are made from cotton and either lycra or spandex.
 Many of the cotton lycra/ spandex fabrics have a 4-way stretch which means the fabric stretches in both directions (crosswise and lengthwise).
 This fabric blend is great for projects that need a bit more stretch such as exercise pants, leggings, skirts or jackets.

 Here is an example of cotton lycra/spandex.

 Jersey can be made from 100% cotton or blended with other fibers like rayon or polyester.
 While cotton jersey has barely any stretch, other blends have more stretch and also a more fluid drape.
 Jersey is a very versatile knit and can be used to sew a wide variety of clothing pieces that do not need a lot structure that a thicker fabric would provide.